omarroth/archive/README.md

 The current process is to scrape as many channel IDs as possible, then to scrape video IDs from those channels, then to download annotation data for those videos.

+If you would like to make sure specific channels are archived before the 15th, you can use [this tool](https://cadence.moe/misc/archivesubmit).

 ## Usage

 ### Installing and running a worker (Node.js):